-- Proof of immunity with anti-HBs titer (lab report required). - If titer does not show immunity, the entire hepatitis B series (3 vaccines) must be repeated and a second titer obtained.
+- Proof of immunity with anti-HBs titer (lab report required). - If titer does not show immunity, the series must be repeated and a second titer obtained.

 Varicella (Chicken Pox)

 - Documentation of one of the following: - Dates of immunizations (2 doses) - Documentation from a healthcare provider of varicella or herpes zoster disease - Proof of immunity with IgG titer (lab report required)